slatedocs/slate/source/includes/api/_api.md

 ## Available Metrics

-Below are the metrics that the Emotion AI API can analyse and the units that the data is posted in
+Below are the metrics that **SensumAPI** can analyse and the units that the data is posted in

 |Metric Name|Unit|
 |-----------|----|